 Students must submit a Degree Plan in order to graduate.

 Online Degree Plan Submission System: http://ogsdpss.tamu.edu/

 Deadline: Normally in the first 1-2 weeks of the semester the student wishes to graduate.
 Late application will be allowed for an additional fee until later in the semester.
 Precise deadlines are listed on the OGAPS Dates and Deadlines calendar.

 Final Examination (Thesis Defense)

 The student must pass a final oral examination given by the Advisory Committee as described in the graduate catalog.
 Please consult Procedures for M.S.
 Thesis Defenses for more information on eligibility requirements, and scheduling and administration practices for M.S.
 Final Exams in the Department of Computer Science and Engineering.

-OGS Forms: Request and Announcement of the Final Examination, Report of Final Exam (sent by OGS to the Advising Office)
+OGAPS Forms: Request and Announcement of the Final Examination, Report of Final Exam (sent by OGAPS to the Advising Office)

 - an electronic copy of the thesis in pdf format submitted by email to firstname.lastname@example.org,

 - a hardcopy of the thesis approval page, already signed by the committee (but not the Department Head), and

 The advising office will obtain the Department approval signature.
 The student will receive an email notifying them that they need to pick up the approval page from the advising office.
 The student must submit the approval page to the thesis office.
 Then, the student should submit an electronic copy (PDF format) of the thesis to the Thesis Office.